isaacweathers/hy-angular/README.md

 Load the CSS file hyCss.css into your app.

     <link rel="stylesheet" href="bower_components/hy-angular/css/hyCss.css" />

+Inject the module hySplitPanel into you app.
+An example would be in your app.js

+    angular.module('yourApp', [
+     'ngCookies',
+     'ngResource',
+     'ngSanitize',
+     'ngRoute',
+     'hySplitPanel'
+     ])

 ##Useage
 To use this just use the following example.